 Gentle Giants: Ivory Ella Capitalizes on the World’s Fascination With Elephants

 John Allen, CEO of Ivory Ella, built two businesses from scratch before he and his friends launched the socially-conscious social media e-tailer in 2015.
 The company sells elephant-themed t-shirts and other products and targets young women aged 13-24.
+The story of Ivory Ella highlights the importance of innovation in business as well as corporate philanthropy.

 With 60 million followers across social media channels, its marketing success comes primarily through the use of social media “parody accounts” — accounts that focus on a particular theme and provide regular content on that theme, rather than simply acting as a conduit for product marketing.
 The company now has more than $10 million in annual sales and donates a portion of its profits to Save the Elephants and other charities.